dehond/dehond.github.io/_posts/2023-04-02-how-to-bibliography.md

     (if el-type (org-papers-open-file element) nil)))

 (defun org-papers-open-file (element)
-  "Given an org element containing a citaiton reference, find the corresponding pdf in the folder set by the variable org-papers-directory, and open it."
+  "Given an org element containing a citation reference, find the corresponding pdf in the folder set by the variable org-papers-directory, and open it."
   (let* ((ref-key (org-element-property :key element))